heygrady/blog/pages/2017-06-30-first-launch/index.md

 ```

 #### Better deploys
 Gatsby initializes projects with a few scripts in the `package.json` file.
-This makes it easy to collect scripts that are important to your project.
-For instance, you can see that `yarn dev` will execute the `dev` script, which is just an alias for `gatsby dev`.
-It's pretty handy.

-We need to update the `deploy` script to use firebase instead of gh-pages.
+We need to update the `deploy` script to use `firebase deploy` instead of gh-pages.

 ```json
 {